cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 #### jailing

-If your validator go under slashing conditions it first go to jail.
-After this event operator must unjail it manually.
+If your validator goes under slashing conditions it first goes to jail.
+After this event the operator must unjail it manually.

 ```bash
 docker exec -ti cyberd cyberdcli tx slashing unjail --from=<your_key_name> --chain-id=euler-1